 The Co-Obligor seeks to reinstate a delivery bond.
-See Immigration and Nationality Act section 103(a)(3), 8 U.S.C. § 1103(a)(3).
+See Immigration and Nationality Act (the Act) section 103(a)(3), 8 U.S.C. § 1103(a)(3).
 An obligor posts an immigration bond as security for a bonded noncitizen's compliance with bond conditions, and U.S. Immigration and Customs Enforcement (ICE) may issue a bond breach notice upon substantial violation of these conditions.

-The San Antonio, Texas ICE Field Office declared the bond breached, concluding that the obligors did not deliver the bonded noncitizen upon written request, as required by the terms of the delivery bond.
+The Knoxville, Tennessee ICE Field Office declared the bond breached, concluding that the Obligor and Co-Obligor did not deliver the bonded noncitizen upon written request, as required by the terms of the delivery bond.
 On appeal, the Co-Obligor asserts that it is not responsible for violating the bond's conditions because it did not receive proper notice to deliver the bonded noncitizen.